nhsconnect/gpconnect/pages/integration/integration_spine_security_proxy_implementation_guide.md

 - graceful handling of transient error conditions
 	- for example, incorporation of a back-off strategy and maximum number of 3 automated retries

-The inclusion of the consumer systems UserID, user name and date/time of the event is critical to ensuring a full audit trail can be stored by the provider system.
+The inclusion of the consumer system's UserID, user name and date/time of the event is critical to ensuring a full audit trail can be stored by the provider system.
 Failure to provide sufficient audit trail information will result in the request being blocked by the spine security proxy^.

 <sup>1</sup> this look-up is to ensure the NHS Number is of good quality in the consumer system and is not required prior to each API operation.